 The Common Shares are listed and posted for trading on the TSXV under the trading symbol "ALV" and have traded on such stock exchange since December 5, 2013.
 On January 15, 2019, Alvopetro's common shares commenced trading on the OTCQX® Best Market, a U.S. market operated by OTC Markets Group (OTCQX: OTCM), under the symbol "ALVOF".

-The following table sets forth the reported market price ranges and the trading volumes for the Common Shares for the periods indicated, as reported by the TSXV for the year ended December 31, 2021.
-All volumes and prices have been adjusted to reflect the September 7, 2021 Share Restructuring discussed above in "Description of Capital Structure".
+The following table sets forth the reported market price ranges and the trading volumes for the Common Shares for the periods indicated, as reported by the TSXV for the year ended December 31, 2022.